omicscodeathon/brcamethyl/README.md

-# Uncovering DNA Methylation Signatures and Differential Gene Expression in Breast Cancer: An In-silico Approach
+# Uncovering the Role of UHRF1-Mediated DNA Methylation and Gene Expression Alterations in Breast Cancer Metastasis and Drug Resistance: An In-silico Study

 ## Table of Contents
 - [Background](#Background)